pBouillon/MembershipManagement/README.md

-CQRS, or Command Query Responsibility Segregation, is a way to design a system in a way such that the read operations are completely separated from the write operation.
+CQRS, or Command Query Responsibility Segregation, is a way to design a system in a way such that the read operations are completely separated from the write operations.

-We applied this principle to our controllers by splitting them between read and write only controllers.
+We applied this principle to our controllers by splitting them between read- and write-only controllers.
 By doing so, each payload received is holding all the data needed to perform an operation, without any additional one which may be misused or provide too much information.